12 Healthy Store-Bought Foods

 Ensuring that our food is flavourful and well seasoned helps to make eating well much more enjoyable.
 Many grocery stores carry Mexican, Italian, BBQ, or poultry blends that can be used as quick seasonings for meats or vegetables.
 However, note that some brands and blends may include added sugars and preservatives, so just read the ingredients to find the ones that don’t.

-Hummus is a great protein-rich snacks for adults and kids alike, and it’s also a great alternative to dips or sandwich spreads.
+Hummus is a great protein-rich snack for adults and kids alike, and it’s also a great alternative to dips or sandwich spreads.
 Made of a combination of chickpeas, tahini, lemon juice and oil, grocery stores will carry a variety of different brands and flavours.
 However, similar to pesto, some hummus brands are made with canola oil, so be sure to read the ingredients and opt for varieties made of olive or sunflower oil.

 9. Hot Sauce